WiDuMu/scramble-component/README.md

 # scramble-component
 A [webcomponent](https://developer.mozilla.org/en-US/docs/Web/Web_Components) that tries to recreate the 'hacker' descrambling text effect.

-A live demo of this can be found at.
+A live demo of this can be found at <https://widumu.github.io/scramble-component/>.

 It has the following attributes:
 * `content`: A string of text it will descramble into